Create Your First Neurographic Art Step-by-Step for Beginners

 For this demonstration I added black dots at the various intersections.
 Soften the intersections any way you choose.

 Don’t plan—just follow your instinct.
 Keep your mind open.
-Keep your pen flowing with a light touch.
-I feel like my hand on the pen is like when my hand is on the planchette, the thing that guides your hand on a Ouija Board.
+Keep your pen flowing with a light touch. it feels like my hand knows where to go before my mind does.

 Color is totally optional, but it’s a fun way to finish your piece.
 I have seen some way cool finished drawings I would hang in my home!